sleire/etrm/README.md

 strong seasonality, such as power markets.
 The default value is `prior = 0`, but the user can provide any vector expressing a belief regarding the market to be combined with the observed prices.
-In the example below we have used a simple trigonometric prior with higher price level during the winter season, and lower during summer.
+In the example below we have used a simple seasonal prior from the package `powpriors130513` data set.

 ``` r
 fwd_fut_wpri <- msfc(tdate = as.Date("2013-05-13"),          # trading date